edwinyosorahardjo/lzbible/README.md

 * Add books_language.txt following the same format
 * Run the program which will generate the files
 * Test the sample app that the bibles are loading
 * Create separate pull request in bibledatabasecsv and in LzBible
+  Check the readme inside the tools

 Examples
 --------